kr15h/tundra-stylus/software/steamvr/openvr/README.md

 ## Usage

+Make sure you start SteamVR and that the Tundra Tracker attached to the stylus is detected.
 The following will make the websocket server available at `ws://localhost:8080/`.

 ```
 websocketd --address=localhost --port=8080 python proxy.py